timothyf/resume-builder/README.md

 #### Headers

 The headers section allows you to specify the names of sections that will be used within the resume.
-For example, given the headers section shown below, the profile section will be labeled as 'Summary' and the jobs sections will be labled as "Experience".
+For example, given the headers section shown below, the profile section will be labeled as 'Summary' and the jobs section will be labeled as "Experience".

 ```yaml
 headers: